Security and Privacy on Generative Data in AIGC: A Survey: Challenges and Future directions

-Toxic content hiding in generative data often remains imperceptible to human perception and toxicity detectors.
-However, it might be uncovered by the attacker`s extractor, thereby giving rise to potential hazards.
+{ Toxic content hiding in generative data often remains imperceptible to human perception and toxicity detectors.
+However, it might be uncovered by the special extractor of attackers, thereby giving rise to potential hazards.
 This situation may stem from the deep embedding of toxic information or the utilization of advanced information-hiding techniques to evade conventional detectors.
 Such hidden toxic content carries an undeniable risk that could disseminate widely across platforms, e.g., social media, news reporting, and virtual communities, consequently precipitating a range of societal issues.

-To counter this, smarter and more robust toxicity detection techniques need to be developed to more accurately capture hidden toxic content in generative data.
-The hiding of toxic content also calls for vigilance in the development and application of generative data and the continuous improvement of technology.
+To counter this, human intelligence has advanced reasoning capabilities and is able to detect potentially toxic content by recognizing language, context, and metaphor.
+Of course, relying solely on human intelligence is extremely time-consuming and thus impractical.
+Future work should focus on human-intelligence-guided toxicity detection, which aims to find more stealthy toxicity using less human labor.}